-Check with your doctor before taking any of these medications if you are pregnant or breast-feeding, have a chronic medical condition, or are taking other medications.
+Check with your health care provider before taking any of these medications if you’re pregnant or breastfeeding, have a long-term medical condition, or take other medications.

-If antihistamines alone don’t relieve your symptoms, other drugs may help.
+If the first-choice drugs don’t ease your symptoms, other drugs may help.
 For example:

 Lifestyle and home remedies

 Chronic hives can go on for months and years.
 They can interfere with sleep, work and other activities.
-The following precautions may help prevent or soothe the recurring skin reactions of chronic hives:
+The following self-care tips may help you manage your condition:

-- Keep a diary of when and where hives occur, what you were doing, what you were eating, and so on.
-This may help you and your doctor identify triggers.
+- Track your symptoms.
+Keep a diary of when and where hives occur, what you were doing, what you were eating, and so on.
+This may help you and your health care provider identify triggers.

 Preparing for an appointment

-For chronic hives, some basic questions to ask your doctor include:
+For chronic hives, questions you may want to ask include: